Pregnancy: Hemorrhoids and Constipation - Topic Overview

 To treat the itching or pain of hemorrhoids:

-- Keep the anus clean by wiping carefully after
+- Keep the anus clean by wiping carefully or using a squirt bottle after

 each bowel movement.
 Gently wipe from the front to the back.
 Baby wipes or